rifat-2010/programming-hero-assignment-5/Readme.md

-getElementById : It finds an HTML element by its unique ID. getElementsByClassName : It finds all HTML elements that have a specific class name. querySelector : It finds the first HTML element that matches a specified CSS selector. querySelector : It finds the first HTML element that matches a specified CSS selector.
+getElementById : It finds an HTML element by its unique ID. getElementsByClassName : It finds all HTML elements that have a specific class name. querySelector : It finds the first HTML element that matches a specified CSS selector.

 <!-- question 02 -->